Luke-zm/Completed-Data-Courses-for-Masters/README.md

-# I4 Repo
+# Completed Data Courses for Masters
 Repo to store all my materials for my masters studies at NUS.
+The Masters is for Smart Industry ([Industry 4.0](https://masters.nus.edu.sg/programmes/master-of-science-(industry-4)))

 ----
 IND5003 Data Analytics for Sense-making: